 Hayley credits many people for supporting her throughout her career, from her parents, husband and friends, to those with whom she has flown.

-They include: “three amazing men who taught me to fly; a (now retired) female check captain who doesn’t take no for an answer; a male check captain whose gentle hands guided me through some rough times; and an incredibly supportive chief pilot who believed in me when I didn’t believe in myself”.
+They include: “three amazing pilots who taught me to fly; a (now retired) check captain who doesn’t take no for an answer; a check captain whose gentle hands guided me through some rough times; and an incredibly supportive chief pilot who believed in me when I didn’t believe in myself”.

 For a female pursuing a career in aviation, Hayley says she would provide the same advice to anyone interested in the profession.

 “Back yourself.
 Never give up.
-Love what you’re doing now, even while you’re reaching for the next step.
+Love what you are doing now, even while you are reaching for the next step.
 Always have a plan B. Don’t ask anyone to do anything you aren’t willing to do yourself and take every opportunity that presents.”

 The RFDS (Queensland Section) celebrated Women in Aviation Week from March 8 —14, 2021.